RikuOta/sass-windmill/README.md

     $wm-min-breakpoint-prefix: false;

     // When $wm-min-breakpoint-prefix is false,
-    // number of strings that delete together from selector.
+    // number of strings that delete from selector together.
     //
     // Example:
     // Selector: .foo-SCR-bar